Doden1963/pear-inspired-noise-experiment/README.md

 This project is exploratory and should not be interpreted as evidence of causal effects without rigorous statistical validation and independent replication.

 ---

-## 📌 Inspiration

-Inspired by the work of the Princeton Engineering Anomalies Research (PEAR) program.

----